-Planned Corrective Action - The school has a excellent audit firm in place and a additional account to do prep work and get caught up of which we are making progress toward.
+Planned Corrective Action - The school has an excellent audit firm in place and an additional accountant has been hired to do prep work to help us get caught up.
+We are making great progress toward having the audits completed in a timely manner.

-Planned Completion Date-immediately
+Planned Completion Date - Immediately